yangliuav/all-GAN-in-Keras/README.md

 ![ezgif.com-gif-maker (3)](https://i.imgur.com/Wh8M1A7.gif)

 We have update to the multi-GPU implementation!
-However, it becomes much slower and the results is not improved.
+However, it becomes much slower and the results is improved a little.